brianaung/COMP10002/README.md

 This is a collection of notes and assignment codes I have written in Foundation of Algorithms (COMP10002).

-❗❗ resources to be added soon.
+❗❗ more resources to be added soon.